Xilinx/Vitis-Tutorials/Acceleration_Tutorial/docs/module2_pipeline/README.md

 The C code high-level synthesis is conservative by default, for example loop body instructions are entirely executed at each iteration instead of a staggered execution.
 That latter style of execution is enabled by the PIPELINE pragma, it reduces the initiation interval (II) for a function or loop by allowing the concurrent execution of the different operations.
 A pipelined function or loop can then process new inputs every <N> clock cycles, where <N> is the II of the loop or function.
 The default II for the PIPELINE pragma is 1, which processes a new input every clock cycle.
 You can also specify the initiation interval through the use of the II option.

-Pipelining a loop allows its operations to be implemented in a concurrently as shown in the following animated figure.
-By default there are 3 clock cycles between each input read (so II=3), and it requires 12 clock cycles fully execute the loop compared to 6 when the pragma is used.
+Pipelining a loop allows its operations to be implemented so that these operations execute concurrently as shown in the following animated figure below.
+In that example and by default there are 3 clock cycles between each input read (so II=3), and it requires 12 clock cycles fully execute the loop compared to 6 when the pragma is used.

 ![Pipeline](../images/anim_pipeline.gif)